Lynching of Jesse Thomas

+1922 lynching in Waco, Texas, U.S.

 Jesse Thomas was a 23-year-old, African-American man who was murdered in Waco, McLennan County, Texas by Sam Harris on May 26, 1922.
 A large mob then seized the body from the undertaker and burnt it in Waco's public square.
 The lynching of Jesse Thomas was the 10th lynching in 20-days in Texas and according to the United States Senate Committee on the Judiciary it was the 30th of 61 lynchings during 1922 in the United States.

-Thomas was later proven innocent, with the actual perpetrator of the crimes, he was falsely accused of, being serial killer Roy Mitchell.
+Thomas was later proven innocent, with the actual perpetrator of the crimes he was accused of being serial killer Roy Mitchell.

 Background

 Jesse Thomas was a service car driver, married and lived in South Waco.

 On early Friday, May 26, 1922, 25-years-old, W. Harry Bolton was driving with, 26-years-old, Mrs. Maggie Hays.
 During their drive a man carjacked, and murdered Bolton.
 Maggie Hays told investigators that the assailant was going to shoot her too but his gun jammed.
 The man then told Maggie the attack was in revenge for the 9 lynchings of African-Americans in Texas in the last 20 days.
 The man then left the scene by jumping on a passing cargo train.
 Maggie Hays went to police and gave them a description of her assailant.
 Due to the extreme nature of the crime, Waco Chief of Police Jenkins deputized a number of citizens to help out in the investigation.